Solar Payback Calculator

 Last updated: May 2026

-Enter system cost, annual production and your electricity rate above.
+Enter net system cost, annual kWh production and your electricity rate to see payback years and 25-year net gain.

 Simple payback = cost ÷ year-1 net savings · inflation-adjusted payback accounts for rising electricity prices · 25-year net = lifetime savings minus system cost